Odesii/WhatOurGoal/README.md

 ## Description

-    Ever feel like you're juggling more tasks than a goblin in an overlord's treasure vault? **WhatOurGoal** is your savior from the daily tyranny of to-do lists longer than a dragon's tail.
+    Ever feel like you're juggling more tasks than a goblin in an overlord's treasure vault?
+    **WhatOurGoal** is your savior from the daily tyranny.
     Crafted in the fiery forges of web technology, this cunningly simple app is your stalwart shield-bearer in the battle against the chaos of commitments.
     Whether it's pillaging deadlines or raiding the pantry, our system keeps your conquests as organized as a hoarder's loot pile.
     Let's face it: life's a dungeon crawl, and you're the underdog hero.
     With date-tagged tasks, **WhatOurGoal** is the battle plan you need to outsmart the dark lords of disorganization.

 ## Link